 Every leader faces this at one time or another.
-In fact, one of the top three challenges we face, according to my most recent reader survey, is not having enough clarity to accomplish our goals.
+In fact, one of the top three challenges we face, according to my reader survey, is not having enough clarity to accomplish our goals.

 So how can we find the clarity we need?
 It’s simpler than you might think.

 A few years ago, I went through a period when I was second-guessing my brand direction and my entire mission.
 Getting a renewed sense of clarity was instrumental in the new blog redesign, and it really helped me grow my business.